Waidhoferj/rhythm-review/README.md

 # Rhythm Review

-A dance practice app that helps dancers track, organize, and practice their moves using spaced repetition learning.
+A dance practice app that helps dancers track, organize, and practice their moves.

 ## Overview